The best titanium gravel and adventure bikes you can buy

 First introduced in 2009 the Fargo was ahead of its time, a mountain bike with drop handlebars built around 29in wheels.
 Since then the whole gravel and adventure category has exploded, and the rise in popularity of bikepacking leading to many bikes capable of tackling all sorts of terrain, from smooth to wild.
 Tyres are getting wider and there's a growing interest in 650b (27.5in) wheels to allow even more voluminous tyres.

 What have we missed?
-There must be other Ti gravel bikes out there that have have been missed by even our eagle eyes!
+There must be other Ti gravel bikes out there that have been missed by even our eagle eyes!
 Let us know in the comments.

 9 comments